Its feet aren't all that red, but then the large, loud, and fast Red-footed Cannibalfly doesn't need bright colors to attract attention.

 A type of Robberfly, the Red-footed Cannibalfly is an aerial predator.
 It beats its long wings so quickly that an audible buzz is often the precursor to seeing it whiz by in a blur.
 This terrifying speed allows it to snatch other flying insects right out of the sky.
-Tremendous size and leg strength (for a fly), coupled with a chemical-laced bite, allow it to easily subdue prey that may be larger than itself.
+Tremendous size and leg strength, coupled with a chemical-laced bite, allow it to easily subdue prey that may be larger than itself.
 The Red-footed Cannibalfliy can catch grasshoppers and other big insects, but it is more often seen with bees, wasps, and other flies in its possession.
 The bite injects quick-acting enzymes that help liquefy internal parts, making them easier to ingest.
 This carnivorous fly may be seen clinging to window screens, tree bark, or fences while it takes its meal.
 Between catches, the Red-footed Cannibalfly rests on a twig, branch, or other perch that allows it to visually scan the air for passersby.
 Once spotted, it zooms to its next meal.

 Listen and watch for Red-footed Cannibalflies from the middle to the end of the summer when food options are plentiful.
 Areas like meadows, gardens, and woodlands, which act as homes to a variety of insects, are great places to find this type of Robberfly.